While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 (1952), to name just a few organizations.
 She also, incidentally, was part of the committee to

-name Red Rock Loop Road which accessed the Frye Ranch, likely, at that time, the largest
+name Red Rock Loop Road which accessed the Frye Ranch, likely at that time the largest ranch

-ranch reached by this famous Sedona scenic byway.
+reached by this now famous Sedona Scenic Byway.

 I wanted to include the above image as it truly personifies why Sedona is an artistic mecca!
 How

-can one look look at this photo and not be awestruck by the beauty and magnificence of Sedona.
+can one look at this photo and not be awestruck by the beauty and magnificence of Sedona?

 even motion pictures!
 The photo is of a poster-sized image taken in mid-1950's.
 The boy